monix/monix-bio/docs/comparison.md

 ### Summary

 Until recently, Monix was `cats.effect.IO` with more stuff, better `Future` interop and optional typed errors.

-Since [2.2.0 relase](https://github.com/typelevel/cats-effect/releases/tag/v2.2.0) Cats IO includes better stack traces that might take few months before coming to Monix as well.
+Since [2.2.0 release](https://github.com/typelevel/cats-effect/releases/tag/v2.2.0), Cats IO includes better stack traces that might take few months before coming to Monix.

 Also note that many features that are missing in `cats.effect.IO` will come in CE3 release and the design of both libraries will most likely stay very consistent.

 I expect that the main differences will come from the approach to `Future` support and mixed codebases, and an option for the extra type parameter.